louis-nwosu/noted-/README.md

 # noted-
-a notes taking, notes sharing application built with the MERN stack.
+A notes taking, notes sharing application built with the MERN stack.